-In the General Fund, estimated resources total \$286.7 million: current revenues of \$255.4 million plus an estimated beginning balance of \$31.3 million.
-Total estimated expenditures for 2012 equal \$266.2 million and are within the estimate of total resources available.
-The ending balance, \$20.5 million, meets the one-month reserve recommended by the Trustees for the General Fund (see page BG-6).
+In the General Fund, for 2013, estimated resources total \$296.0 million: current revenues of \$261.0 million plus an estimated beginning balance of \$34.9 million.
+Total estimated expenditures for 2012 equal \$278.7 million and are within the estimate of total resources available.
+The ending balance, \$17.2 million, is just under the one-month reserve recommended by the Trustees for the General Fund (see page BG-6).
 The Board policy goal is considerably more restrictive and more determinate than the legal demand for balanced appropriations.